AnnabelPerry/Akbari_et_al_2026_Nature_SLiMSimulations/README.md

 		Parameter file which, when inputted to simulate.sh, runs Model 3 with polygenic directional selection

-	/power_analysis
-		Parameter files required to reproduce the experiments described in sub- section "Power analysis of GLMM and GLM and co-linearity" of Supplementary Materials section 2.
-Files are named in the below format:
+	Parameter files required to reproduce the experiments described in sub- section "Power analysis of GLMM and GLM and co-linearity" of Supplementary Materials section 2 are named in the below format:

 		Window100Kbp_S${PositiveCoeff}_ShiftGen_${ShiftGen}.txt

 	... where ${PositiveCoeff} is a placeholder for the --PositiveCoeff value while ${ShiftGen} is a placeholder for --ShiftGen value